 Success Stories

 Several communities across North America have improved the way they co-exist with bears.
-Believing that success breeds success, and that we can learn from what others have done right, we are highlighting these “success stories” in this section.
+Believing that success breeds success, and that we can learn from what others have done right, we are highlighting these stories.

 Whistler, B.C.

 Whistler, B.C. is a world-class tourism destination 100 kilometres north of Vancouver, and it has done perhaps more than any other community outside of a national park to coexist with more than 50 black bears with which it shares the Whistler Valley.
-Visit our Bear Smart Whistler section for more information.
+Visit the Bear Smart Whistler page for more information.

 Banff National Park

-In the 1970s, the Banff Townsite and the Lake Louise Dump were crawling with bears.
-Stories abound about bears walking down streets and into restaurants looking for handouts.
+In the 1970s, the Banff Townsite and the Lake Louise Dump were crawling with bears, with stories abound about bears walking down streets and into restaurants looking for handouts.
 After a grizzly bear mauled three people near the Town of Banff, Parks Canada decided to clean up its act, drastically reducing bear mortality and virtually eliminating human-bear conflicts.
-Read more about it on Parks Canada’s website.
+Read more about it on Parks Canada's website.

 Canmore, Alberta

 Canmore, Alberta is located in the Bow Valley, on the eastern edge of Banff National Park.
-Concerned for the safety of its residents and the local bears, it decided to switch to a bear-proof solid waste management system that has all but eliminated human-bear conflicts in town.
-Read about Canmore’s efforts at Bow Valley WildSmart and about their bear-proof waste managment system.
+Concerned for the safety of its residents and the local bears, it decided to switch to a bear-resistant solid waste management system that has all but eliminated human-bear conflicts in town.
+Read about Canmore's efforts at Bow Valley WildSmart.

 Squamish, B.C.